-Masa Iida is an abstract painter from Yokohama, Japan, living
+Masa Iida is a Zen abstract painter from Yokohama, Japan, living and working in London.

 In 1996 he moved to London to pursue his music career as a singer/songwriter however in 2015 he started painting as to add more dimension of his creativity.

 His background in music encourages him to see truly more of spiritual side of painting as a consequence.

 His main source of inspiration is Zen brushstroke drawing, “ensō” .
 In its purest form Ensō is a circle created by a single brushstroke

 Please click for Long Bio

 (If you are curious about Masa's musical activity please go to Music )

 I’m a strong believer the truth lies beyond duality and my goal of creation is

 going beyond duality.
 Not love or hate nor good or bad.
 Something beyond them.

 Adding comes from putting brush marks on paper and subtracting comes from space around them where no brush marks exist.